 Go to File > Save As and choose PDF from the format dropdown.
 This locks the signature in place and makes the document ready to send.

-How to Add an Electronic Signature in a PDF
+How to Add an Electronic Signature to a PDF File

 For PDFs, use Adobe Acrobat’s free web tool.
 No download required.
 It works in any browser.